Seshunagu/Heart-Failure-Prediction-System/README.md

 Run the main backend script (app.py).

-Open a browser and navigate to http://localhost:5000.
+Open a browser and navigate to "http://localhost:5000"(local host).

 Enter the medical values into the form and submit.

 View the prediction result in the console.

-All data will be saved in the SQLite database.
+All data will be saved in the MOngoDB database.

 Technologies Used: Python for backend development, Flask as the web framework, Scikit-learn for machine learning models, SQLite for database storage, and HTML/CSS for the frontend interface.